erik-balfe/ai-console-agent/README.md

 The agent will interpret your request, execute the necessary commands, and provide you with the results.

-## Compilation and Distribution
+## Development

 ### Prerequisites

-This project requires Bun version 1.1.30 or later.
+- Bun.
 To install Bun, follow the instructions at https://bun.sh/.
+- Git

+### Compilation and Distribution

+### Prerequisites

 ### Compilation Process

 To compile the AI Console Agent into a standalone executable with source maps, follow these steps:
+This project requires Bun version 1.1.30.
+Compilation with lower versions may have some problems.

 1. Ensure all project dependencies are installed: